thyme, oregano & white wine chicken

 de-skin and salt and pepper your chicken on both sides. add the chicken to the heated pan and brown on both sides. remove the chicken from the pan and turn the heat down to low/medium. add some more butter and olive oil to the pan and sauté your minced shallots for about 5 minutes, then add in the garlic and sauté for another 2 minutes. next add in the fresh herbs and deglaze the pan with the cup of white wine.

-let the wine simmer for about 5-8 minutes then add your chicken stock, mix and add your browned chicken pieces, season with salt and pepper. place in the oven for 30 minutes (flipping the chicken half way through. the sauce should thicken in the oven. (see notes below)
+let the wine simmer for about 2-3 minutes then add your chicken stock and simmer for another 5 minutes, mix and add your browned chicken pieces, season with salt and pepper. place in the oven for 30 minutes (flipping the chicken half way through. the sauce should thicken in the oven. (see notes below)

 to serve place the chicken on a dish and pour the sauce from the pan over top. you might want some bread to run across your plate afterwards too the sauce is that good!